 - Active TB: Automatically rated 100% during the active phase and for one year following inactivity.

 - Inactive TB: Rated based on residual damage such as fibrosis, shortness of breath, or reduced pulmonary function.
+The VA may rate residual conditions such as COPD or bronchiectasis separately when symptoms don’t overlap.

 Tuberculosis can also occur outside the lungs, affecting the larynx, kidneys, or spine.
-These cases are evaluated under their respective body system codes and can result in higher ratings when significant functional loss occurs.
-Early treatment records and laboratory results are key evidence for proving service connection, especially for veterans exposed to crowded living conditions or burn pits during deployment, which can increase TB risk.
+In these cases, the VA evaluates the condition under the respective body system codes and may assign higher ratings when significant functional loss occurs.

 Is Granulomatous Disease a Presumptive Condition?

-Yes!
-Veterans exposed to airborne hazards during service may qualify for presumptive service connection if later diagnosed with a granulomatous disease.
-This rule means the VA assumes the illness is service-related, reducing the burden of proof when in-service exposure records are limited.
+This means the VA assumes your illness is service-related, reducing the burden of proof when in-service exposure records are limited.

-- Dust storms and desert sand, containing silica and microbial particles
+- Dust storms and desert sand containing silica and microbial particles

-- Oil well fires and fuel combustion, producing respiratory irritants
+- Oil well fires and fuel combustion producing respiratory irritants

-- Construction and maintenance work, involving asbestos or welding fumes
+- Construction and maintenance work involving asbestos or welding fumes

 These exposures can lead to chronic inflammation and the formation of granulomas in the lungs.
 The VA’s Airborne Hazards Presumptive List includes several respiratory and inflammatory conditions related to such exposures.